It won’t be easy

 It’s been a joke for years, a decade maybe, and it became stock answer for just about anything that ailed me–

-Except in my case, since I was in my 40s, people were more forgiving and added a “peri-” in front of it, I suppose to soften the inevitable.
-Menopause happened to old ladies with one foot precariously dangling over the grave, right?
+Except in my case — I was in my 40s — people were more forgiving and added a “peri-” in front of it, I suppose to soften the subtle accusation of old age.
+Menopause happened to ancient ladies with one foot precariously dangling over the grave, right?

-Wrong.
-I was 49 when I received a call from my doctor’s office informing me I wasn’t pre-menopausal at all but, in fact, post-menopausal.
-Each month my body suggested a different story but hormones have a mind of their own and I’ve learned they do what they want to do, not what you think they’re supposed to do.
+Apparently not.
+I was 49 when I received a shocking call from my doctor’s office informing me I wasn’t pre-menopausal at all but, in fact, post-menopausal.
+Each month my body suggested a different story but hormones have a mind of their own, and I’ve learned they do what they want to do, not what you think they’re supposed to do.

 They win, they always win.